Meet our volunteers

 "We want to help refugees break the cycle of dependency, enhance resilience and rebuild independence and choice.
 Going forward we'll be supporting refugees' own initiatives and aid requests in Chios as best we can."

-Helena founded the Hero Centre - Chios in April 2017.
+Friends Helena and Kate founded The Hero Centre - Chios in February 2016.

 Hummingbird Project (Charity No 1174970)